PerfectlySoft/PerfectDocs/guide/Turnstile.md

 #### Requirements

-Define the "Realm" - this is the Turnstile definition of how the authentication is handled.
+Define the "Realm" which is the Turnstile definition of how the authentication is handled.
 The implementation is specific to the SQLite datasource, although it is very similar between datasources and is designed to be generic and extendable.

 ``` swift
 let pturnstile = TurnstilePerfectRealm()